wavefrontHQ/docs/pages/doc/ts_count.md

 `count()` is a histogram conversion function because it takes histogram distributions as input, and returns time series.
 You can therefore use a histogram conversion function as a `tsExpression` parameter in a time series query function.

-### Event Conversion Function
+### Events Conversion Function

-The `count()` event conversion function returns a single time series in which each data point reports the number of event boundaries in `eventExpression` at that moment in time.
+The `count()` events conversion function returns a single time series in which each data point reports the number of event boundaries in `eventExpression` at that moment in time.

 The number of event boundaries at a particular moment in time is equal to: the number of events that started at that time, minus the number of events that ended at that time.
 Instantaneous events are represented as a single “0” value: 1 started minus 1 ended (instantaneous events are defined as events having their end time equal to their start time).